IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP3-DATABASE/README.md

 	If we tried to start the app now, it would fail since it needs a bound Cloudant database.

-3. Go to your new app's dashbaord and click on `Bind a Service`, choose the Cloudant database you created earlier.
-You'll be prompoted to restage.
+3. Go to your new app's dashboard and click on `Bind a Service`, choose the `rtt-cloudant` service you created earlier.
+You'll be prompted to restage.
 Click Yes.
 After that completes (about a minute):

 Your REST API is available at `http://cloudantAPI-USERNAME.mybluemix.net/api/Items`
 Your API Explorer API at `http://cloudantAPI-USERNAME.mybluemix.net/explorer`